Prag8855/aab/frontend/content/guides/anmeldung-in-english-berlin.md

 ## How to register your address online

-Since October 2024, you can **[do your Anmeldung online](/out/anmeldung-online)**.
-The online process is a little complicated, but it's faster than going in person.
+In some cases, you can **[do your Anmeldung online](/out/anmeldung-online)**.
+It's a little complicated, but it's faster than going in person.

 To register online, you must...[^13]